zinedburak/todoList/ReadMe.md

 - I implemented the todo and todolist components.
 Basically, these todolist component creates Todo component for each todos in the application.
 - Refactored the tests one last time for tidying up the code.
 - After the backend was implemented changed the dummy business logic with the API calls to the get todo and add todo functions
-- After the feedback I created an acceptance test using puppeteer that tries to add a new todo item mimicking a user
+- After the feedback I created an acceptance test using puppeteer that adds a new todo item mimicking a user

 At this point, I had a fully functioning frontend application that was capable of adding todos and showing them from the memory